Like pineapple on pizza, spring in Lapland blends two unexpected elements together in an enticing way.

 1. Climb a frozen waterfall in Posio

 While it might sound nonsensical at first, the frozen waterfall in Korouoma Canyon in Posio is a great way to put your muscles and skills to the test.
-Every year, the small streams that combine to make waterfall freeze over to form a wall of icicles dozens of meters high.
+Every year, the small streams that make up the waterfall freeze over to form a wall of icicles dozens of meters high.
 The only way to the top is with ice picks and a climbing rope.
 After the climb, take turns melting in the sauna and relaxing in the beds of snow by the lake.

 2. Ice-fishing on the Tornio River